AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master-manual.md

   - Back up sales and quote database tables
   - Move tables from your main Magento database to the sales and quote databases

-{:.bs-callout-warning}
+>[!WARNING]
+>
-If any custom code uses JOINs with tables in the sales and quote databases, you _cannot_ use split databases.
-If in doubt, contact the authors of any custom code or extensions to make sure their code does not use JOINs.
+>If any custom code uses JOINs with tables in the sales and quote databases, you _cannot_ use split databases.
+If in doubt, contact the authors of any custom code or extensions to make sure that their code does not use JOINs.

 This topic uses the following naming conventions:

 - The main Magento database name is `magento` and its username and password are both `magento`
 - The quote database name is `magento_quote` and its username and password are both `magento_quote`

-   The quote database is also referred to as the *checkout* database.
+   The quote database is also referred to as the _checkout_ database.

 - The sales database name is `magento_sales` and its username and password are both `magento_sales`

-   The sales database is also referred to as the order management system (*OMS*) database.
+   The sales database is also referred to as the order management system (_OMS_) database.

-{:.bs-callout-info}
+>[!INFO]
+>
-This guide assumes all three databases are on the same host as the Magento application.
+>This guide assumes that all three databases are on the same host as the Magento application.
 However, the choice of where to locate the databases and what they are named is up to you.
 We hope our examples make the instructions easier to follow.

-## Back up the Magento system {#config-ee-multidb-backup}
+## Back up the Magento system

-We strongly recommend you back up your current database and file system so you can restore it later in the [event](https://glossary.magento.com/event) of issues during the process.
+Adobe strongly recommends that you back up your current database and file system so that you can restore it if you experience issues during the process.

-{% collapsible Click to show how to back up Magento %}

-To back up your system:
+**To back up your system**:

 1. Log in to your Magento server as, or switch to, the [file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).
 1. Enter the following commands: